-When we first introduced the idea of aggregate demand at the beginning of our study of Keynesian economics (in Coursebook Chapter 8), we discussed the quantity theory of money, in which nominal expenditures are represented as MV = PY, where M is the money supply and V is the income velocity at which money circulates.
+When we first introduced the idea of aggregate demand at the beginning of the course (and in Coursebook Chapter 2), we discussed the quantity theory of money, in which nominal expenditures are represented as MV = PY, where M is the money supply and V is the income velocity at which money circulates.
 This theory leads to a downward-sloping AD curve similar to that of the IS/LM model, but is much easier to work with.
-We will use this theory to represent aggregate demand in the Romer's models in the second half of Chapter 6 and Chapter 7.
+We will use this theory to represent aggregate demand in the models in the second half of Chapter 6 and Chapter 7.

 We simplify the analysis even more by setting letting S = M, where M can be interpreted narrowly as the money supply (with velocity fixed at one) or more broadly as a measure of aggregate demand.
-I prefer the latter interpretation, with changes in Mreflecting not just shifts in monetary policy but also changes in fiscal policy or other shocks to desired expenditures.
+I prefer the latter interpretation, with changes in M reflecting not just shifts in monetary policy but also changes in fiscal policy or other shocks to desired expenditures.
 Given this simple AD specification, real aggregate demand is given by